 Method 3: Install Rclone with Snap on Ubuntu

 Snap is a reasonable option when automatic updates matter more than direct filesystem access.
+The current Snapcraft package is published by Yuzukosho (aoilinux), not by the upstream Rclone project.
 Ubuntu desktop installs usually already include snapd, but Server, minimal, and container images may need it first.

 Install snapd if the snap command is not available: